Rubrication: History

+The Deir Alla Inscription, the oldest alphabetic West Semitic epigraph, uses red for emphasis.
+Levine says red was "used in certain parts of the inscriptions for magical effect."
+It could be an indicator for a different type or source of communication in the writing; authors have various ideas.
+The same technique was used in the Book of the Dead, the Kuntillet Ajrud inscriptions, and other texts.

 Uses

 The initial scribe of a text often left notes for the rubricator of where rubrication would be necessary, usually including at least one blank line for the title alone, facts that help modern historians to establish the provenance of the manuscript.
 Rubrication affected how later generations read and interpreted a text, and this process helped ensure editorial standardization throughout Western Europe.

 Ink

 The recipe for the red ink is given in Theophilus' De diversis artibus:

 To prepare white-flake, get some sheets of lead beaten out thin, place them dry in a hollow piece of wood and pour in some warm vinegar or urine to cover them.
 Then, after a month, take off the cover and remove whatever white there is, and again replace it as at first.
 When you have a sufficient amount and you wish to make red lead from it, grind this flake-white on a stone without water, then put it in two or three new pots and place it over a burning fire.
 You have a slender curved iron rod, fitted at one end in a wooden handle and broad at the top, and with this you can stir and mix this flake-white from time to time.
 You do this for a long time until the red lead becomes visible.